 Automation is coming to a workplace near you.
-The result may be the displacement of about 1.4 million workers in Tennessee alone, according to a report from the Tennessee Department of Economic and Community Development.
-That number represents about half of the state’s current workforce.
+The result may be the displacement of about 1.4 million workers in Tennessee alone, according to a 2016 report from the Tennessee Department of Economic and Community Development.
+That number represented about half of the state’s current workforce.

 In response, there are ideas afoot that include implementing a “universal basic income” (U.B.I.).
 According to Farhad Manjoo in a New York Times article, proponents of U.B.I. believe that “as computers perform more of our work, we’d all be free to become artists, scholars, entrepreneurs or otherwise engage our passions in society no longer centered on the drudgery of daily labor.”